-An electroencephalogram (EEG) may be done to:
+An EEG may be done to:

 - Check for problems with loss of consciousness or dementia .

 - Find out if a person who is in a coma is brain-dead.

 - Study sleep disorders, such as narcolepsy .

 How To Prepare

-Do not eat or drink foods that have caffeine (such as coffee, tea, cola, and chocolate) for 12 hours before the test.
+Do not eat or drink things that have caffeine for 12 hours before the test.
+This includes coffee, tea, cola, and chocolate.

 How It Is Done

 - You may be asked to look at a bright, flashing light called a strobe.
-This is called photic or stroboscopic stimulation.

 How It Feels

-There is no pain with an electroencephalogram (EEG).
+There is no pain during an EEG.

-There are several types of brain waves:
+There are several types of brain waves.